seemecnc/Open-Source-Medical/face shield/readme.txt

 This design can printin 1 hour 15 minutes using a 0.7mm nozzle.
 I did this using Atomics PETG filament for the test.

 The license is "Whatever you want to do with our design".

+USE THIS INFORMATION AT YOUR OWN RISK, PROVIDED WITH OUT WARRANTY AS IS.

 Sincerely,
 Steve